There Is Only One Effective Strategy To Consistently Save Money

 When you contribute to a 401K plan, you are already passively saving.
 401Ks are imperfect in some ways but for this purpose, they are great.
 Who reduces their 401K payroll deduction once it is set?
 No one ever.
 As Ron Popeil, America’s greatest pitchman says, “You set it and forget it.”

-Some employers allow you to make other payroll deductions and if so, you should take advantage and divert money from every paycheck directly to whatever purpose you prioritize.
-You may have sub-accounts for various goals — vacation, wedding, Roth IRA, housing, holiday gifts, car, emergencies, etc. I endorse any mental accounting tricks or behavioral hacks that can fool your brain into consistently saving.
+Some employers allow you to make other payroll deductions and if so, you should take advantage and divert money from each paycheck directly to whatever purpose you prioritize.
+You may have sub-accounts for various goals — vacation, wedding, Roth IRA, down payments, holiday gifts, etc. Any mental accounting trick or behavioral hack that can fool your brain into consistently saving is worth trying.

 If you cannot do payroll deductions or are self-employed, the second best approach is to set up your bank account to do automatic transfers from your checking to your savings account the day after each paycheck is deposited.
 Every day the money sits visibly in your checking account is another opportunity to spend it, so quickly transfer it out.